Last reviewed on 1st September 2023 by Martin Alexander (Mortgage Advisor)

 Lenders vary and so do applications.
 You may be recently self-employed or you may have bad credit.
 Only a few lenders will entertain such applications.
-Depending on your individual circumstances, an advisor can locate certain lenders that you’re likely to qualify with.
+Depending on your circumstances, an advisor can locate certain lenders that you’re likely to qualify with.

-Self-employed mortgages are possible for applicants on maternity leave.
-Lenders will need to understand how maternity leave will affect your business.
-Lenders usually base their affordability assessments on income via your accounts.
+If you’re self-employed, getting a mortgage is possible for applicants on maternity leave.
+Lenders will need to understand how maternity leave will affect your business and base their affordability assessments on income via your accounts.
 This is typically in the form of an SA302.

 Advisors can demonstrate to underwriters that your business won’t be affected by maternity leave if indeed that is the case.
-Every lender is different, so it does depend on the lender in question and your financial circumstances.
+Each lender is different, so it does depend on the lender in question and your financial circumstances.

 In all honesty, it can be difficult to secure a mortgage on maternity leave with bad credit.
 This is because the lenders that will consider your full salary figure as an income, don’t typically approve applications with bad credit.
 Nonetheless, a mortgage with bad credit is possible.

-We’d highly advise you to speak to an advisor, as adverse credit applicants are assessed on a case by case basis.
+We’d highly advise you to speak to an advisor, as adverse credit applicants are assessed on a case-by-case basis.
 There are specialist lenders that can approve mortgages with severe adverse credit issues such as bankruptcy and IVAs.